christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch07_authorization-authentication.md

 cost of disk storage for data that the blockchain was not intended to carry.
 Moreover, such transactions may create UTXOs that cannot be spent, using a legacy Bitcoin address as a freeform 20-byte field.
-Because the address is used for data, it doesn't correspond to a private key and the resulting UTXO can _never_ be spent; it's a fake payment.
+Because the address is used for data, it doesn’t correspond to a private key and the resulting UTXO can _never_ be spent; it’s a fake payment.
 These transactions that can never be spent are therefore never removed from the UTXO set and cause the size of the UTXO database to forever increase, or "bloat."